 For years, West Virginia public employees watched their wages stagnate and insurance premiums rise.
 So, in February, they staged a walkout to fight for—and win—a 5 percent pay increase.
 Those efforts inspired teachers in other states to follow suit: Kentucky teachers are threatening a walk-out this month if their pensions are cut; in Arizona, teachers are rallying for a 20 percent wage increase.
 And in Oklahoma, teachers are now entering their second week of closed schools.
 On Monday, some walked 15 miles to the state capitol building to demand $150 million more in funding and a 10 percent wage increase.

 But it’s not just that these teachers are underpaid—it’s that they make much less than college-educated peers working in other professions across the country.
 And that gap persists nationwide.
-“There is no state where teacher wages are equal to or better than those of other college graduates,” a report by economist Sylvia Allegretto from the Center for Economic Policy reveals.
+“There is no state where teacher wages are equal to or better than those of other college graduates,” a report by economist Sylvia Allegretto from the Economic Policy Institute reveals.

 But teachers in some states are burdened with far wider gaps than those in others.